-Almost literally "in the shadow of a giant," El Zotz is so close to its powerful neighbor Tikal that Temple IV can be seen on the horizon.
+Almost literally "in the shadow of a giant," El Zotz (anciently Pa'chan, "Fortified Sky" or "Split Sky") is so close to its powerful neighbor Tikal that Temple IV can be seen on the horizon.
 But there is a substantial wall between the two cities, and El Zotz seems well disposed to Tikal's enemy El Peru.
-A royal court with monumental architecture that seems to have sprung into being at a time of dynastic turbulence in Tikal, El Zotz bears all the marks of a "founded" polity that flourished briefly along a borderland between two larger kingdoms.
+As our research at the site began, El Zotz bore all the marks of a "founded" polity that flourished briefly along a borderland between two larger kingdoms, with its royal court and monumental architecture springing into being at a time of dynastic turbulence in Tikal.
+But that was before our discovery of a remarkably lavish royal tomb dating to the fourth century AD.

 Why did El Zotz grow during the Peten hiatus?